maciej84321/zigbee2mqtt.io/docs/devices/WL-SD001-9W.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Notes
+### Pairing
+Turn on, wait 1-2 seconds, turn off, wait 1-2 seconds, repeat 10 times.
+Light will flash to indicate that it is in pairing mode.

 <!-- Notes END: Do not edit below this line -->